TITLE 92: TRANSPORTATION

 B) Classroom courses are limited to two hours per day, per student.

-G) Late registrants and absentees shall be given make-up instruction and assignments.
-No school shall permit a student to be absent from more than 4 class sessions without requiring the student to re-enroll in a later course and to start over.
+D) Late registrants and absentees shall be given make-up instruction and assignments.
+No school shall permit a student to be absent from more than 4 class sessions (8 clock hours) without requiring the student to re-enroll in a later course and to start over.

 B) Accredited teen driver training schools must follow the approved classroom course content submitted to the Director of the Department at the time of application for licensure.
 The Department shall determine compliance with this provision by unannounced inspections of the driver training schools, which shall occur, at a minimum, once every two months.